ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 If the lymphoma returns following remission after the original treatment, it is called recurrent lymphoma.
 Recurrence is uncommon for people with Hodgkin lymphoma.
 However, if Hodgkin lymphoma does recur, a new cycle of testing much like that done at the time of diagnosis will begin again to learn as much as possible about the recurrence.
 After this testing is done, you and your doctor will talk about the treatment options.

 Most often, the first step is to give a second-line chemotherapy treatment, such as ICE, ESHAP, DHAP, gemcitabine-based treatments, or brentuximab vedotin (see "Chemotherapy," above) to regain control over the recurrent Hodgkin lymphoma.
 For most people, this treatment is used to prepare for a bone marrow/stem cell transplant, which provides the best possible chance of curing the disease.

-Radiation therapy may be included in the treatment plan, before or after a bone marrow transplant, especially if radiation therapy was not used during the previous treatment period.
+Radiation therapy may be included in the treatment plan, before or after a bone marrow/stem cell transplant, especially if radiation therapy was not used during the previous treatment period.